Free assessment

 Non-Resident Mortgage in Spain: requirements, financing and bank conditions

 A non-resident mortgage is a loan secured against property, aimed at people who live and pay taxes outside Spain but want to buy a property in the country — whether as a second home or an investment.
-Compared to a resident mortgage, banks tend to scrutinise foreign income, employment stability, origin of funds and loan-to-value ratios more closely.
+Compared to a resident mortgage in Spain, banks tend to scrutinise foreign income, employment stability, origin of funds and loan-to-value ratios more closely.

 The essentials